klimaviu/Cocktails/Cocktails.md

 Cocktails
 ================

-As someone who had abstained from alcohol for the majority of my life span, I am quite clueless when it comes to good drink combinations.
+As someone who had abstained from alcohol for the majority of their life span, I am quite clueless when it comes to good drink combinations.

 Thus, exploring a couple of cocktail data sets AND filling out the gaps